Why “Better” Can Feel Dangerous

 · Struggles don’t mean failure.

-· Triggers don’t equate with regression.
+· Triggers aren’t regression.

 Embracing the Shift